 “An employer shall provide an employee with reasonable unpaid break time or shall permit an employee to use paid break time or meal time each day to express breast milk.”

 While South Carolina employers already have an obligation to provide, “reasonable break time for an employee to express breast milk for her nursing child,” under the federal Fair Labor Standards Act (FLSA), this federal obligation applies to non-exempt employees only (i.e. wage-based employees who are entitled to overtime pay).
-The Lactation Support Act now extends the obligation to provide break time in order to express breast milk to both non-exempt and exempt employees.
+The Lactation Support Act now extends the obligation to provide break time in order to express breast milk to all employees.

 2. Obligation to Provide Privacy